We Need a Podcast for the Meghan-Harry Podcast Drama

 So, now what?

 Well, the ex-royals still have their deal with Netflix.
 Despite Harry and Meghan becoming the most-watched documentary on the platform, they are apparently on thin ice, according to The Sun.
-They report that the couple was only paid half of their Netflix deal and will allegedly only get the rest if they produce another hit.
-Scripted content is probably off the table due to the ongoing writers’ strike, so the couple is perhaps coming up with some reality show pitches.
+The Sun reports that the couple was only paid half of their Netflix deal and will allegedly only get the rest if they produce another hit.
+Scripted content is probably off the table due to the ongoing writers strike, so the couple is perhaps coming up with some reality-show pitches.
 Maybe there’s a dating show between royals and commoners coming soon to Netflix, as long as it’s nothing like I Wanna Marry Harry.
-Or actually…
+Or actually …